Where are the French riots and why are they happening?

-Riots in Paris: Where are the French riots and why are they happening?
+Paris shooting: Where are the riots in France and why are they happening?

 The shooting of the 17-year-old teenager has sparked outrage in a number of cities

+Looted Paris shops in ruins amid riots for teen shot by police

-France’s President Emmanuel Macron is chairing a crisis meeting of senior ministers in the wake of a second night of rioting following the police killing of a 17-year-old boy, identified as Nahel, in the Paris suburb of Nanterre.
+President Emmanuel Macron has urged parents to keep teenagers at home. while his government is considering "all options" to restore order after rioters torched cars and buildings and looted shops across France in a third night of violence over the police killing of a teenager during a traffic stop in a Paris suburb.

-There were 150 arrests across the country into Thursday.
-Police and firefighters struggled to contain protesters and extinguish numerous blazes through the night that damaged schools, police stations and town halls or other public buildings, according to a spokesperson for the national police.
+There were more than 800 arrests across the country into Friday, with Mr Macron saying a significant proportion of them were you people.
+Police and firefighters struggled to contain protesters and extinguish numerous blazes through the night that damaged schools, police stations and town halls or other public buildings.
+There was also looting reported in a number of locations, including central Paris.

 Authorities also re fires or skirmishes in multiple cities overnight, from Toulouse in the south to Lille in the north – although the nexus remained Nanterre and the surrounding areas.